-15.0 OPERATING PROCEDURES
+13.0 OPERATING PROCEDURES

-- 15.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
-Storage of materials or parking of construction machinery or contractors' vehicles must not occur within Barton Court or Kiln Court. - 15.2 All waste storage areas must be: - 15.2.1 kept in a clean and tidy condition; and - 15.2.2 maintained in accordance with Environmental Protection Regulation 2019.
+- 13.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
+Storage of materials or parking of construction machinery or contractors' vehicles must not occur within Barton Court or Boundary Road. - 13.2 Operations on the development site must have no significant impact on the amenity of adjoining premises or the surrounding area due to the emission of light, noise or dust. - 13.3 All waste storage areas must be: - 13.3.1 kept in a clean and tidy condition; and - 13.3.2 maintained in accordance with Environmental Protection Regulation 2019. - 13.4 No washing of plant equipment and vehicles is permitted on the development site unless an approved washdown bay is built to prevent contamination of land and the stormwater system. - 13.5 Commercial waste bins must be provided on-site within the 'Bin' store area shown on the approved plans and be collected by a private contractor.
+No kerbside collection or collection within the road reserve is permitted.